The Cham-Cham: Plot

+Regular voice cast

 Production

 Filmed in November and December 1965, "The Cham-Cham" was the second-to-last episode of Thunderbirds Series One to be produced.
 Scriptwriter Alan Pattillo created its show business plot and the exotic setting of Paradise Peaks in an attempt to emulate classic Hollywood musicals.
 Penelope's alias, Wanda Lamour, was named after the actress and singer Dorothy Lamour and Wanda Webb, one of APF's puppet operators.

 APF had always found it difficult to make its puppets walk convincingly, so rarely showed this action openly on-screen.
 Instead, the puppet operators created an illusion of walking by holding the puppets' legs (which were kept out of shot) and moving the puppets up and down using a "bobbing" action.
 For the scene in "The Cham-Cham" where Penelope glides across the Paradise Peaks ballroom while singing "Dangerous Game", Webb worked the puppet from the stage while fellow operator Christine Glanville controlled its wired top portion from an overhead gantry.

 Gerry Anderson believed that Penelope and Tin-Tin's trip to Olsen's lodge looked suitably realistic, despite APF never having shown puppets skiing prior to this episode.
 Anderson himself conceived the "ski thrusters" used by the characters to ascend the mountain during their journey back to Paradise Peaks, in part to remove the need for the puppets to walk.
 Praising Bob Bell's production design, Anderson commented that the episode "gave [APF's] art and design departments a chance to show what they could really do, and they didn't let us down."

 Composer Barry Gray devised "Dangerous Game" as a Latin rhythm.
 Originally all performances by the Cass Carnaby Five were to have been a lyrical version sung by Ken Barrie, but for the finished episode this was replaced with a variety of instrumental versions.
 Sylvia Anderson based her singing voice on that of Marlene Dietrich.
 The shots of Penelope and Tin-Tin skiing to Olsen's chalet are accompanied by an incidental track called "Happy Flying" that was originally composed for the Supercar episode "Amazonian Adventure".

 As with "Attack of the Alligators!", which had been filmed immediately prior, the technical complexity of "The Cham-Cham" caused production to finish behind schedule and considerably over-budget.
 To make up for the lost time and extra costs, the scriptwriters turned the final episode of Series One into a clip show.
 That episode, "Security Hazard", made extensive use of flashbacks to earlier instalments to reduce the amount of new footage that needed to be filmed.